What you will study

 The study material for this module is organised into 8 learning guides, which include audio-visual material and online and print-based readings:

-Learning Guide 3 – focuses on practice, and explores how practitioners work together to support children, children, young people and families.
-You will consider the opportunities, as well as the potential challenges, presented by multi-agency and inter-professional working, and look at ways in which values, ethics and legal frameworks inform practice in this area.
-You will also examine some of the ethical dilemmas that practitioners may encounter, and ways in which they deal with ethical dilemmas in their practice with children, young people and families.
+3: Working together – focuses on practice and explores how practitioners work together to support children, young people, parents and families.
+Students will consider the opportunities, as well as the potential challenges, presented by multi-agency and inter-professional working, and they will look at ways in which values, ethics and legal frameworks inform practice in this area.
+They will also examine some of the ethical dilemmas that practitioners may encounter, and the ways in which they might deal with ethical dilemmas in their practice with children, young people, parents and families.

-Learning Guide 6 – focuses on parents and parenting, and relationships between practitioners and parents.
-You will consider a range of perspectives on parenting, including what it means to be a ‘good parent’, and look at case studies and research related to the intersection of parenting and society.
-Issues examined include the role and function of parenting support and education, for example, the targeting of specific parents, parenting classes for ‘troubled families’ and the role of informal support and online communities.
+6: Parents and parenting – focuses on parents and parenting, and relationships between practitioners and parents.
+Students are asked to consider a range of perspectives on parenting, including what it means to be a ‘good parent’, and to look at case studies and research related to the intersection of parenting and society.
+Issues examined include the role and function of parenting support and education, for example, parenting classes, programmes targeted for ‘troubled families’, and the role of informal support and online communities.
 Children and young people’s perspectives on parenting will also be explored.

-Learning Guide 7 – examines the family and family structures and considers ways in which social and economic change is impacting on families.
-It also looks at the experience of children and young people living outside their ‘birth families’, and their experience of the care system.
+7: Families matter – examines the family and family structures historically and in relation to contemporary social change.
+It considers ways in which social and economic change impact on families and the role of service providers in addressing the disadvantages arising from these.
+It looks at the experience of children and young people living outside of their ‘birth families’, and their experience of the care system.
+It also reflects on some of the problems that families might encounter, such as domestic abuse.

 This module will be relevant if you are currently working with children, young people, parents and families, or if you have an interest in moving into this area of work.
 It will also be relevant if you have a general interest in issues related to children, young people, parenting and families.